EHernandez64/Mobile-IP-Simulation/README.md

 care-of address in the packet.
 (We assume that the Mobile Node knows the care-of addresses for the 2 Foreign Agents.)
 When it receives a packet, it must make sure that it has come from the right Foreign Agent (by comparing the source port to the currently registered Foreign Agent).
 When the Mobile Node has run for 100 seconds it should exit.

+NOTE: I included a .txt file which shows the output of each program.